SELECTED BRONZES

 Size: 19 ¾ x 11 x 9 ⅛ inches

 Partly to exonerate himself from the allegations surrounding The Age of Bronze, Rodin made his next figure larger than life-size.
-However his Saint John the Baptist Preaching did not include the Saint’s more common attributes – hair-shirt, leather belt, cross and scroll – but instead presented an unidealized, awkward figure.
-Contemporaries found Rodin's nude Saint John improper, ugly, and shocking.
+However this Saint John the Baptist Preaching was controversial anyway because it did not include the Saint’s more common attributes – hair-shirt, leather belt, cross and scroll – but instead presented an unidealized, awkward figure.
+Contemporaries found Rodin’s nude Saint John improper, ugly, and shocking.
+One of the interesting aspects of this piece is that the legs were added to the torso after the torso was modeled, and they have been placed somewhat awkwardly.
+It is as if Rodin wanted to show the figure caught during movement, so the torso is one place and the out-of-proportion legs are another.

-The Gates of Hell (1880 – about 1900) was Rodin's most ambitious work.
-Commissioned to be the entrance for a (never-built) museum of decorative arts, The Gates (about 21 feet or 640 centimeters tall) features hundreds of figures modeled in low to high relief and even in-the-round.
-The imagery in Rodin’s Gates was inspired by Dante's Inferno (part of The Divine Comedy, written about 1308, an epic poem about the author’s fictional journey through Hell and Purgatory to Paradise).
-With Dante as his inspiration, Rodin created an environment of tormented souls; it presented not only the underworld but also the suffering of humankind in general.
+The Gates of Hell (1880 – about 1900) was Rodin’s most ambitious work.
+Commissioned to be the entrance doors for a (never-built) museum of decorative arts, The Gates (about 21 feet, or 640 centimeters, tall) features hundreds of figures modeled in low- to high-relief and even nearly in-the-round.
+The imagery in Rodin’s Gates was inspired by Dante’s Inferno (part of The Divine Comedy, written about 1308, an epic poem about the author’s fictional journey through Hell and Purgatory to Paradise).
+With Dante as his inspiration, Rodin created an mash pit of tormented souls; it presented not only the underworld but also the suffering of humankind in general.

-The form of Rodin's Gates was inspired by the long tradition of decorated, compartmentalized church doors, specifically the doors to the Baptistery in Florence.
+The composition of Rodin’s Gates was inspired by the long tradition of compartmentalized church doors, specifically the doors to the Baptistery in Florence.
 These, called The Gates of Paradise, were designed between 1425 and 1452 by the Italian Renaissance artist Lorenzo Ghiberti.
-In his Gates of Hell, Rodin abandoned the stacked-boxes, narrative structure of Ghiberti’s traditionally-arranged doors, and instead created a free-form environment in which tormented souls float and weave in a surging arrangement.
+In his Gates of Hell, however, Rodin abandoned the stacked-box-like, linear narration seen in Ghiberti’s traditionally-composed doors and instead created a free-form environment in which tormented souls float and weave in a surging arrangement.

-Early on, Rodin made the figures that populated The Gates also as free-standing, independent sculptures, sometimes reduced and/or enlarged in size.
-These free-standing pieces, separate from the original Gates, took on new meaning.
+When the commission for The Gates was cancelled (the government built a train station — the Gare d’Orsay, now the Musee d’Orsay — on the site instead of the decorative arts museum), Rodin began to exhibit the figures that populated The Gates as independent sculptures, sometimes reduced and/or enlarged in size.
+These pieces, separated from the original Gates, took on new meaning.
 Among the most well-known of these independent pieces are The Thinker, The Kiss and The Three Shades.
-This practice of using pieces from one project in other ways, and of producing them in various sizes, was part of Rodin’s creative method from 1880 onward.
+This practice of re-using pieces from one project in another and of producing casts in various sizes, was part of Rodin’s studio practice from 1880 onward.

-During Rodin's lifetime The Gates of Hell was neither shown in its entirety nor cast in bronze.
-Since his death, according to his wishes, casts have been made.
-One was commissioned by the Iris & B. Gerald Cantor Foundation; an award-winning video of the process, produced by Iris Cantor and available through Kultur International Films, LTD, provides more information about this work.
+During Rodin’s lifetime The Gates of Hell was neither shown in its entirety nor cast in bronze.
+Since his death, according to his wishes, bronze casts have been made.
+One was commissioned by the Iris & B. Gerald Cantor Foundation; an award-winning video of the process, produced by Iris Cantor, provides more information about this work.
+Contact the Foundation for more information about this video.

 Size: 43 ⅝ x 29 1/16 x 11 ¾ inches

 Rodin did many studies for The Gates of Hell.
 He made hundreds of drawings of individual characters and scenes and produced several maquettes (small models used as sketches) to lay out the overall composition.
 The first maquette is only ten inches high and does not contain any figures, but rather is just a general outline literally thumbed into the clay.
-By the third, last maquette, the composition is still rough and summary, however several figures are recognizable as ones that appear in the final work.
+By the third and last maquette, the composition is still rough and summary, however several figures are recognizable.
 (Some, such as The Thinker, are as they appear in the The Gates.
-Others are greater challenges to find: If you look closely, Paolo and Francesca and the figures of The Kiss are visible on the lower left side.)
+Others are greater challenges to find: If you look closely at this third maquette, Paolo and Francesca and the figures of The Kiss are visible on the lower left side.)

 Size: 14 ¾ x 7 ⅞x 11 ⅜ inches